prisma/prisma/docs/photon/codegen-and-node-setup.md

 Note that you'll need to re-execute `prisma2 generate` whenever you make changes to your [Prisma schema](../prisma-schema-file.md) (or perform the changes while are you're running Prisma's [development mode](../development-mode.md).

-> **Note**: While this approach has a number of [benefits](#why-is-photon-js-generated-into-node_modulesgenerated-by-default), it is also unconventional and can be a source confusion for developers new to Photon.js.
+> **Note**: While this approach has a number of [benefits](#why-is-photon-js-generated-into-node_modulesgenerated-by-default), it is also unconventional and can be a source of confusion for developers new to Photon.js.
 Using `node_modules/@prisma/photon` as the default `output` for Photon.js is still experimental.
 Please share your feedback and tell us whether you think this is a good idea or any other thoughts you have on this topic by joining the [discussion on GitHub](https://github.com/prisma/photonjs/issues/88).

 ## Specifying the target location for Photon.js